jennisung/reading-notes/README.md

 #  Reading Notes

-*This page will serve as a place to document my notes for Code Fellows* :computer:
+*This page will serve as a place to document my notes for Code Fellows*

 ## Code 102 - Intro to Software Development